-The physical targets to be achieved under the Project are made based on 03 subcomponents namely, capacity building, supporting service and innovations, result monitoring purposes.
+The physical targets to be achieved under the Project are made based on 03 subcomponents namely, innovation, results monitoring and capacity building.
 The observations on achievement of targets are described below.

 - (a) The Project had taken action to conduct a Demographic Health Survey with collaboration of the Department of Census and Statistics to collect data for the use of policy decisions of health sector and expected to be completed within 58 weeks from 01 January 2015.
-The estimated total cost of the Survey amounted to Rs.189.57 million including US\$ 329,783 equivalent to Rs.
-44 million to hire foreign consultants.
-Although equipment for the Survey had been procured at a cost of Rs.
-1.48 million during the year under review, the surveys had not been initiated even up to 31 December 2015. - (b) It was observed that the allocation aggregating to Rs 527.74 million made in the compressive plan of the Project under the components of Training Workshop for Capacity Building and a sum of Rs 345.72 million allocated under the component of Innovation Programme had not been utilized even after lapse of 2 /2 year from the commencement of the activities of the Project.
+The estimated total cost of the Survey amounted to Rs.189.57 million including US\$ 329,783 equivalent to Rs.44 million to hire foreign consultants.
+Eventhough the computers and other accessories for the Survey had been procured at a cost of Rs.32 million in 2016, the respective Survey had not been completed even as at 30 May 2017. - (b) It was observed that the Project had accepted proposals for 59 innovative researches and out of that the research activities of 20 proposals were commenced as at 31 December 2016 and a sum of Rs.51 million had been spent-during the year under review.
+However, the activities of 19 proposals were not completed as at 31 December 2016 even after lapse of 03 years from the commencement of the activities of the Project. - (c) It was observed that the allocation of Rs.25.30 million made in the Activity Plan for the year under review under Local Training Workshop for Capacity Building and a sum of Rs.14.37 million representing 56.80 per cent of total allocation had been utilized.
+Out of 06 programs for procurement procedures planned to be conducted during the year, only 02 programs had been conducted as at 31 December 2016.